 The German equivalent (the Bohemian and Silesian sides of the mountains were inhabited by the overwhelming majority of Germans until 1945) with the meaning of the Giant Mountains (Riesengebirge, in the English Giant Mountains) originates from the name Risenberg, by which Agricola (Georgius?)
 In 1546 designated Snezka.
 The full Riesengebirge number for the entire mountain is first recorded in 1571.

 The basis of geological composition consists of pre-peak crystalline slate and prehistoric metamorphic rocks (clamp).
 In the eastern part of the mountain range, limestones are rare.
 The ancient crystallinikum penetrates in some places and Krkonoše-Jizerský pluton (granite).
 The glaciers of the quaters were still glaciers that modeled the countryside.
 There were two types of glaciers.
 The first were valley-type glaciers and the second were Scandinavian type.
 Extensive plateau (Devil's hill, etc.) owes its glaciers to its origin.
 For a better idea, we can look at the icebergs in Scandinavia that illustrate how it is in Giant Mountains could look.
 The best example of glacial activity is, for example, the Elbe Mine or Giant Mine, which is a valley shaped by glaciers (troges).
-Other glacial relics are glacial kars (v Giant Mountains karya is known as "pit").
-It is worth mentioning the Kotelní jámy and the Snow pit in Poland.
-Kary is one of the most valuable things we can do in Giant Mountains because they are the most rare of the Giant Mountains.
+Other glacial relics are glacial kars (v Giant Mountains it is known for karyas as "pits").
+Worth mentioning is the boiler pits and snow pits in Poland.
+Kary is one of the most precious things we can do Giant Mountains because they are the most rare of the Giant Mountains.
 Cryogenic activity v Giant Mountains it is necessary to mention, for example, the extensive rock sea (high hills) or frozen log cabins.